wangtian1905/Fortran-code-for-Br2-bond-breaking-SCTS-simulations/README.md

 ## Open MPI parameters (within module "omp_para") <br>
 The total number of parallel threads: n_threads (The value should below the maximum cpu threads of the processor)

-## Molecular system setting parameters: within module "MO_para"
+## Molecular system setting parameters (within module "MO_para") <br>
-### The physical properties of the simulated system is set by the parameters:
+### The physical properties of the simulated system is set by the parameters <br>
-(a) charge on each nuclei: nn_Z1, nn_Z2
+(a) charge on each nuclei: nn_Z1, nn_Z2 <br>
-(b) Inernuclear distance: n_R_Atm, n_R_Mlc (set to zero for atomic case) (c) ionization potential: Ip1,Ip2
+(b) Inernuclear distance: n_R_Atm, n_R_Mlc (set to zero for atomic case) <br>
+(c) ionization potential: Ip1,Ip2 <br>
-(d) polarizability: apha_II_Atm, apha_II_Mlc
+(d) polarizability: apha_II_Atm, apha_II_Mlc <br>
-### The relative contributions of two trajectory groups are set by the parameter: prb_orb1.
+### The relative contributions of two trajectory groups <br>
-This parameter defines the relative probability of one trajectory group to another.
+ The contribution of the first trajectory group is defined by parameter prb_orb1.
 For example, in the bond-breaking state, the bound charge contribution of atomic (Atm) Br+ is equal to the diffuse charge contribution of molecular (Mlc) Br2+, so prb_orb1=0.5.
-While, when study the effect of ionization potential contribution from a pecific orbital (\pi_u orbital or 4p orbital), prb_orb1 can be set any value within (0,1).
+While, when study the effect of ionization potential contribution from a pecific orbital (\pi_u orbital or 4p orbital), prb_orb1 can be set any value within (0,1). <br>

 By setting the molecular system parameters, the tunnel ionization dynamics can be established for the neutral dissociation states: Br2 molecule ground state, Br2 bond-breaking state (BBS), and Br atom ground state.
-The codes for these states are shown in the repository.
+The codes for these states are shown in the repository. <br>

-## Output simulation results
+## Output simulation results <br>
 The output electron momentum distribution is written as a matrix in the data file: "Spec_Z.txt".
 The two files "Spec_gridX.txt" and "Spec_gridY.txt" provide the coordinate axes for the matrix.
-The demo result datasets are shown in the repository.
+The demo result datasets are shown in the repository. <br>
-Typical run time for a simulation (on laptop computer, Intel i7-8750H, use 10 cpu threads): about 10 hours for the ensemble size of 500000000.
+Typical run time for a simulation (on laptop computer, Intel i7-8750H, use 10 cpu threads): about 10 hours for the ensemble size of 500000000. <br>

 ## results analysis by normalized differential (ND) plot
 The simulated electron momentum distributions from different dissociation states can be further analyzed by doing normalized differential plot between a signal disttribution and a reference distribution.
 The results analysis code is: "SCTS_spec_ND_plot_fan_area_analysis.f90".
 The demo analysis results are shown in the repository.